sijoonlee/kafka_study/kafka-streams/KStreams-and-KTables-Simple/Streams-marked-for-re-partition.md

     - Map/FlatMap/SelectKey
 - if you don't need to change keys, use the counterparts
     - MapValues/FlatMapValues
-- Re-partition is doen seamlessly behind the scene, but with performance cost
+- Re-partition is done seamlessly behind the scene, but with performance cost